Options Trading Strategies for Beginners

 When looking at the benefits of trading options, traders should understand that options are a versatile tool for conquering the markets.
-In this beginner’s guide to options, we’ll review what it means to trade stock options, what’s an option in trading, and give you an overview of how to get started trading options.
+In this beginner’s guide to options, we’ll review what it means to trade stock options, the types of options available, and give you an overview of how to get started trading options.
 By the end of this article, you’ll understand exactly why you would buy an option and how options trading works.

 How Does Options Trading Work?

 To understand how options trading works, it’s important to ask what exactly does it mean to trade stock options?
-Put simply, an option is just a contract to buy or sell a stock by a certain date at an already agreed upon price, known as Strike Price.
+To put it simply, an option is just a contract to buy or sell a stock at a certain date at an agreed-upon price, known as the Strike Price.
+However, there are two types of options that are available, you can buy a call option or put options.
+The difference between the two: buying calls give the option holder the right to buy, buying puts give the option holder the right to sell a stock.

-An option allows you to bet on a stock without having to invest the full cost of the stock.
+An option allows you to buy a contract on a stock without having to invest the full cost of the stock.
 You don’t have to buy or short anything in full.
+The only out-of-pocket expense if you don’t execute your position is the premium that was paid.
 Instead, you’re buying a contract that lets you:

 - Buy or sell shares at a previously negotiated price